stopiccot/OpenSubdiv/documentation/sdc_overview.rst

 *"mask"*.
 The primary purpose of the Scheme class is to provide such masks in a manner both general and efficient.

-Each subdivision scheme has its own values for its masks, and each are provided as specializations of the template class *Scheme<SdcType TYPE>*.
+Each subdivision scheme has its own values for its masks, and each are provided as specializations of the template class *Sdc::Scheme<Sdc::Type TYPE>*.
 The intent is to minimize the amount of code specific to each scheme.

 The computation of mask weights for subdivided vertices is the most significant contribution of Sdc.
 The use of semi-sharp creasing with each non-linear subdivision scheme complicates what are otherwise simple masks detemined solely by the topology, and packaging that functionality to achieve both the generality and efficiency desired has been a challenge.